• Crochet Patterns

 The Yarn For This Pattern

 My favorite yarn to use for this pattern is Loops & Threads Charisma yarn.
 This pattern is great because it uses thick yarn, so it works up quickly.
 However, thick yarn that is nice and squishy tends to be more pricey.
-I’ve noticed Michael’s seems to regularly put their Charisma Yarn on sale for $2.50 each!
+I’ve noticed Michael’s seems to regularly put their Charisma Yarn on sale!
 This pattern takes 3 skeins of Charisma yarn (not counting fringe… sometimes I seem to have enough for fringe and sometimes not… but the pattern looks great with contrasting fringe if needed).
-I figure $7.50 is an amazing price for a super scarf!

 Be aware though that not all the Charisma yarns seem to be equal.
 You’ve got to do the squish test before throwing them in your cart!
 I have personally found the marble, tweed and heather skeins (in most colors) to be extremely soft and perfect for a squishy scarf.
 Other types did not feel as soft to me.